-- 1) To stop all the indoor units and the compressors, turn SW4 No.769 (SW6-10: ON) from ON to OFF on the heat source control board. - 2) Check that all the indoor units are being stopped. - (4) Close the service valves (BV1 and BV2). - (5) To prevent the liquid seal, extract small amount of refrigerant from the check joint of the liquid service valve (BV2), as the liquid seal may cause a malfunction of the unit. - (6) Collect the refrigerant that remains inside the heat source unit.Do not discharge refrigerant into air into the atmosphere when it is collected. - (7) Repair the leak. - (8) After repairing the leak, replace the dryer with the new one, and perform evacuation inside the heat source unit. - (9) To adjust refrigerant amount, open the service valves (BV1 and BV2) inside the heat source unit.
+- 1) Set SW4 No. 769 (SW6-10: ON) on the control board of the heat-source unit from ON to OFF to stop all indoor units and the compressors. - 2) Check that all the indoor units are being stopped. - (4) Close the service valves (BV1 and BV2). - (5) To prevent the liquid seal, extract small amount of refrigerant from the check joint of the liquid service valve (BV2), as the liquid seal may cause a malfunction of the unit. - (6) Collect the refrigerant that remains inside the heat source unit.Do not discharge refrigerant into air into the atmosphere when it is collected. - (7) Repair the leak. - (8) After repairing the leak, replace the dryer with the new one, and perform evacuation inside the heat source unit. - (9) To adjust refrigerant amount, open the service valves (BV1 and BV2) inside the heat source unit.